openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Done
-    todo: spec issue: missing the default value for unsigned types - but would be better to remove entirely, just reference to 3.6 Default Valuew
+    todo: spec issue: missing the default value for unsigned types - but would be better to remove entirely, just reference to 3.6 Default Value
-    todo: es2panda bug: A local variable must be explicitly given a value before ifis used, by either
+    todo: es2panda bug: A local variable must be explicitly given a value before if is used, by either
     todo: "Every variable in program must have a value before its value is used" - Can't be guaranteed in compile time that a non-nullable array component is initialized. initialization or assignment.
 But we got no error if don't init a primitive typed local var.

-A *variable declaration* introduces a new named variable that can be assigned an initial value.
+A *variable declaration* introduces a new named variable that can be assigned an initial value:

+|

 .. code-block:: abnf